-The teachers were lastly asked if most poor parents cling to cultural practices that hinder education of children in Pongwe area.
+The teachers were lastly asked if most poor parents cling to cultural practices that hinder education of children in Habaswein area.
 20 (25%) disagreed with this view while 48 (60%) agreed and only 12 (15%) was non committal.

-The table and the graph below show these responses
+The table below show their responses